pimentel/talon_user/README.md

 - [official examples](https://github.com/talonvoice/examples)

 You will notice that a lot of the stuff here has some odd words and probably deviates from others.
-Since I was a former VoiceCode user, some of the language has been influence from there.
+Since I was a former VoiceCode user, some of the language has been influenced from there.

 Put these in `~/.talon/user`.